The BEF Symplectic Form: A Lagrangian Perspective: Adding a spatial boundary

 We have to show that the action of $\Omega_{BEF}$ on vector fields $v_\Lambda$ that generate a gauge transformation vanishes: \be i_{v_\Lambda}\Omega_{BEF}=0 \ee From \ref{Q_phi def} and the related discussion as well as our prescription for applying $\tau$, we know that such vector fields take the form $v_\Lambda =\tau Q_\p \Lambda$, hence we get

 since $Q_\p$ is nilpotent on-shell and \ref{Q_phi kills delta phi} holds.
 Hence, we have produced a non-vanishing term that localizes on the boundary where $\tau$ is changing.
 The easiest way to kill this term, and also the way we will adopt here, is to restrict $\Lambda$ to have compact support in the bulk.
 This means, $\Lambda$ and all its derivatives will vanish in the region where $\tau$ is changing and the above term vanishes, at least for local theories.
-This is a common requirement that excludes topological non-trivial, "large" gauge transformations such that the fields only transform locally in the bulk.
-The fate of gauge symmetry in the presence of a boundary is actually a well-known issue.
+This is a common requirement that excludes topological non-trivial, "large" gauge transformations such that the fields only transform locally in the bulk.\footnote{The analysis of large gauge transformations will be left for future work.} The fate of gauge symmetry in the presence of a boundary is actually a well-known issue.
 An alternative strategy to solve it was pursued for instance in \cite{Maccaferri:2025orz, Maccaferri:2025onc} and requires additional fields living on the boundary.
 The implementation is dependent on the theory in question though and would lead beyond the scope of this paper.
 For non-local theories, if any issue arises, we can always define small gauge transformations those for which $i_{v_\Lambda}\Omega_{BEF}=0$.
 Full gauge invariance now follows directly from closedness and Cartan's magic formula: \be \mathcal{L}_{v_\Lambda} \Omega_{BEF}=\delta i_{v_\Lambda}\Omega_{BEF}+i_{v_\Lambda} \delta \Omega_{BEF}=0 \ee